 Andijan and the eastern region of the Ferghana Valley: Demonstrations occur and have the potential to turn violent.
 If you are travelling to the Ferghana Valley, monitor developments as the security situation may deteriorate without notice.

-Regions bordering Tajikistan and Kyrgyz Republic: The security situation is very uncertain and there is also a risk posed by landmines in these areas.
+Regions bordering Tajikistan and Kyrgyz Republic: The security situation in these border regions is volatile.
 In the past, there has been sporadic armed conflict in rural areas in the east of Uzbekistan between extremist or criminal groups and government forces.
-If, despite this advice you decide to travel to these border regions, monitor developments as the security situation may deteriorate without notice.
+Tensions over the recognition of the border with the Kyrgyz Republic have resulted in clashes between security forces.
+There are also unmarked landmines in these areas.
+If, despite this advice, you decide to travel to these border regions, monitor developments as the security situation may deteriorate without notice.

-Regions bordering Afghanistan: The security situation in Afghanistan is very hazardous and there are landmines in the border region between Uzbekistan and Afghanistan.
+Regions bordering Afghanistan: The security situation in Afghanistan is extremely dangerous.
+There are landmines in the border region between Uzbekistan and Afghanistan.

 Petty crime targeting foreign travellers has been reported.
 Travellers have been robbed when using unofficial taxis and travelling on trains, particularly on overnight rail services.

-There have been reports of travellers being robbed by individuals posing as police.
+There have been reports of travellers being robbed by individuals posing as police officers.
 There have also been reports of harassment, mistreatment and extortion by police or other local officials.

 Avoid obvious displays of wealth, particularly in rural areas.
 Crime levels are higher at night and you should avoid walking alone.